-BioASQ aims to push research towards highly precise biomedical information access systems by establishing a series of challenges in which systems from teams around the world compete [39].
+BioASQ.
+The FP7 BioASQ project aims to push research towards highly precise biomedical information access systems by establishing a series of challenges in which systems from teams around the world compete [Tsatsaronis et al. 2015].
 BioASQ provides data, software and the evaluation infrastructure for the challenge.
 By these means, the project ensures that the biomedical experts of the future can rely on software tools to identify, process and present the fragments of the huge space of biomedical resources that address their personal questions.
-BioASQ comprises two tasks.
+BioASQ comprises two main tasks.
 In Task A systems are required to automatically assign MeSH (Medical Subject Headings) terms to biomedical articles, thus assisting the indexing of biomedical literature.
 This task uses the EaaS approach to include participating systems directly in the indexing process of the National Library of Medicine (NLM) - Systems participating in the task are given newly published MEDLINE articles, before the NLM curators have assigned MeSH terms to them.
 The systems assign MeSH terms to the documents, which are then compared against the terms assigned by the NLM curators.
 Task B focuses on obtaining precise and comprehensible answers to biomedical questions.
 The systems that participate in Task B are given English questions written by biomedical experts that reflect real-life information needs.
-For each question, the systems are required to return relevant articles, snippets of the articles, concepts from designated ontologies, RDF triples from Linked Life Data, an 'exact' answer (e.g., a disease or symptom), and a paragraph-sized summary answer [39].
+For each question, the systems are required to return relevant articles, snippets of the articles, concepts from designated ontologies, RDF triples from Linked Life Data, an 'exact' answer (e.g., a disease or symptom), and a paragraph-sized summary answer [Tsatsaronis et al. 2015].
+Since last year, a new task has been introduced, namely the "Funding Information Extraction From Biomedical Literature", where the participants are asked to extract grant information of new PubMed documents, from full text available in PubMed Central.
+They have to respond to each test article with grant ids and grant agencies mentioned in the article's full text.
+Annotations from PubMed are used to evaluate the information extraction performance of participating systems.